alexandergknoll/alexandergknoll.github.io/_posts/2025-10-07-arbitrary-values-variants-in-tailwindcss.md

 </div>
 ```

-This works in a pinch, but *feels backwards* when it comes to Tailwind's core principles.
+This works in a pinch, but *feels wrong* when it comes to Tailwind's core principles.
 It suffers from some of the issues I discussed in my [first post about TailwindCSS](/posts/why-i-use-tailwindcss-despite-the-controversy/):

 1. Tightly coupled HTML and CSS that both need to be maintained in your codebase
 2. The `.special-card` class is not automatically purged from your stylesheet if you remove it from your HTML in the future, potentially leading to the accumulation of [dead CSS](/posts/why-i-use-tailwindcss-despite-the-controversy/#no-dead-css)